DSLR Camera Requirement

 - HD Video Recording capability (preferably with an audio input jack)

-Common “point-and-shoot” cameras with fixed lenses (lenses that may not be removed and changed for other lenses) are not acceptable for course use, as they do not typically offer manual control of basic camera functions or adequate range of aperture control.
+Common “point-and-shoot” and smartphone cameras with fixed lenses (lenses that may not be removed and changed for other lenses) are not acceptable for course use, as they do not typically offer manual control of basic camera functions or adequate range of aperture control.
 This lack prevents users of such cameras from completing required course assignments.

 While you may choose to use a digital camera not on the list, please make sure any DSLR camera selected has manual control of aperture, shutter speed and focus.
 In addition, the instructors cannot possibly be familiar with the wide range of cameras that may potentially be selected, and therefore may be unable to help you with the camera controls and menus if you do not also have the instruction manual for the camera.